Urban-Analytics-Technology-Platform/poppusher/usage.md

 # Dagster based

-For countries which have been ported to Dagster, the download can be invoked via the Dagster CLI.
+For countries which have been ported to Dagster, the downloads can be invoked via the Dagster CLI.

 ### Run a single job

-Typically there is a single job per country. :
+Typically there is a single job per country.
+For Belgium the job is called `job_be`:

 ```bash
 DAGSTER_HOME=$PWD/persist dagster job execute -m popgetter --job job_be